Platorian/cisco/obsidian/Extra/Git Install/Git Images Fix.md

 This should resolve the issue of the image not showing up.

-I'll leave the broken image in for future reference.
+I'll leave the broken image in, for future reference.